Rafael Nadal confirms retirement from tennis with emotional statement

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 Nadal released a video on social media stating that November’s Davis Cup finals on home soil in Malaga would be his final tournament as he prepares to bow out from tennis after almost 20 years at the top.

-He spent 209 weeks ranked as world No 1 and, alongside long-time rivals Roger Federer and Novak Djokovic, formed a ‘big three’ that dominated tennis for more than a decade, heralding one of the most popular eras in the sport’s history.
+He spent 209 weeks ranked as world No 1 and, alongside long-time rivals Roger Federer and Novak Djokovic, formed a “big three” that dominated tennis for more than a decade, heralding one of the most popular eras in the sport’s history.

 He has battled injury over the past two years, with plenty of speculation that he would hang up his racket, and the 38-year-old has now confirmed the rumours.